NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Instrument of Zeal.md

-**Prerequisites** divine ally (blade); tenets of good
+**Prerequisites** Blessed Counterstrike feat or Retributive Strikereaction, champion's reaction that grants an ally resistanceto an enemy's damage (including the grandeur, justice,liberation, and redemption causes)
 * * *
 Divine energy fills your weapon.
-Whenever you critically hit a foe with Blade of Justice or a Retributive Strike, your attack adds an extra damage die, and the target is slowed 1 on its next turn.
+Whenever you critically hit an enemy with Blessed Counterstrike or Retributive Strike, your attack deals an extra weapon damage die, and the target is [[Conditions/Slowed|Slowed 1]] on its next turn

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*